giangpro93/EECS-448-Minesweeper/WriteUp.md

 We do not show the full state of the board upon losing the game.
 This would be the next functionality that we would add.
 There is currently a function in BoardSpace that returns either a number or a b (for mine).

 # Summary
 All in all we are happy with the finished product we will be presenting.
-At t-minus 2 hours til the due date, we are playing games full games of minesweeper.
+At t-minus 2 hours til the due date, we are playing full games of minesweeper.